 Here is another yummy bread recipe.
 I know you are surprised that I have another one.
-(NOT) This was another recipe I found in my recent issue of Simple and Delicious.
+(NOT) These baker’s dozen yeast rolls recipe is one I found in my recent issue of Simple and Delicious.
 The recipe is actually right next to the garlic herb braid I shared a little bit ago.
 This recipe calls for quick-rise yeast.
 And for those of you that don’t know about quick-rise yeast, the beauty of it is you don’t have to proof it in water.
 I know it’s wonderful.

 So these baker’s dozen yeast rolls are delicious and have a few fun things that make them different from your regular yeast roll.
 First, they have cheese in the dough.
 I know, yum!
 Then when they are all cooked you brush the tops of these babies with some honey and butter that has some garlic salt in it.
 Now this may sound a bit weird, but it works and is quite divine.

 These rolls are moist and dense.
 The only problem I did have was the bottom of my rolls were a little doughy.
 My husband and oldest son actually thought they were perfect, but they like doughy rolls.
 I think it may have been the pan that I used.
 I used a ceramic dish.
 Next time I’ll try aluminum or glass.
 Other than that they were good.
 I just didn’t eat the bottom.
 I gave my bottom to my hubby and son who then devoured them.